Local talent contributes to Oscar-nominated “The Greatest Showman”

 Loren at a Salt Lake screening of the Greatest Showman.
 (Photo courtesy Brady Allred)

-Two performers with local ties are featured prominently in the hit film “The Greatest Showman.”
-Both Cottonwood High graduates, Will Swenson and Loren Allred honed their talents while growing up in the area.
+Two performers with Murray ties are featured prominently in the hit film “The Greatest Showman.”
+Both Cottonwood High graduates, Will Swenson and Loren Allred honed their talents while growing up in the Murray Area.